testingrequired/reqlang-expr/README.md

 ## Syntax

 The syntax is s-expression like.
-There are only [builtin function](#builtin-functions) and identifiers.
+There are only [builtin functions](#builtin-functions), identifiers and string literals.

 | Syntax    | Description                               |
 | --------- | ----------------------------------------- |